tandeshao/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Commands that do not take in parameters (`help`, `list`, `copyemails`, `undo`, `redo`, `previous`, `next`, `clear`, `exit`) must match the command format exactly, otherwise it will not be recognized.
 This is to protect from accidental invocations of the wrong command. e.g. if you want to delete the first person and mistakenly call `clear 1` instead of `delete 1`, it will be interpreted as an invalid command to protect you from accidentally clearing the entire address book unintentionally.
-The proper format is to execute clear is just `clear`.
+The proper format to execute clear is just `clear`.

 </div>